Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/data-backfill-guide.md

 If you have preexisting users, then you should backfill them users to accurately mark when they were new users.
 Amplitude marks users new based on the timestamp of their earliest event.

-To backfill your preexisting users, use the[Batch API](https://developers.amplitude.com/docs/batch-event-upload-api) to send a "dummy event" or a signup event where the event timestamp is the actual time the user was originally created.
+To backfill your preexisting users, use the [Batch API](https://developers.amplitude.com/docs/batch-event-upload-api) to send a "dummy event" or a signup event where the event timestamp is the actual time the user was originally created.
 For instance, if a user signed up on Aug 1st, 2013, the timestamp of the event you send should be Aug 1st, 2013.